vdeville/minecraft-bot/README.md

 Launch `start.py` : `python start.py`
 You can launch this script in a screen to detach and re-attach when youl'd like

-By default the script launch minecraft server when it's start
+This script start screen with minecraft server by default, to disable this features and do not launch minecraft server when script boot up, pass `START_SERVER_AT_BOOT` to `False` in `config.py`

 ### Base commands
 | Command | Argument | Action |